Androgyne/pytorch-image_classification/README.md

 # pytorch image classification
 '''
-this is image classification for my srtp 2019
+this is image classification for our srtp 2019
 '''
 ## install
 we recommend you use gpu to test for better experience